PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 17:26:56
+Last updated: 2024-04-05 17:27:29
-Random Quote: Don't go chasing waterfalls.
-Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves
+Random Quote: A Mandalorian and a Jedi?
+They'll never see it coming. - Din Djarin